liweinan/liweinan.github.io/_posts/2017-04-05-resteasy-applications.md

 ![2016-04-05-org.jboss.resteasy.spi.ResteasyDeployment.createApplication.png]({{ site.url }}/assets/2016-04-05-org.jboss.resteasy.spi.ResteasyDeployment.createApplication.png)

+From the above analysis, we can see the instance of Application will be stored into multiple classes, such as `Dispatcher` and `ResteasyProviderFactory`.
 Here are the two places that are using `createApplication()` method:

 ![2017-04-05-create-application.png]({{ site.url }}/assets/2017-04-05-create-application.png)